 Gerald J. Williams, PE

-Gerald J. Williams, PE, president of McClure Engineering Associates in St. Louis, has more than 30 years of experience in the design, analysis, and commissioning of HVAC systems, having served as principal and project manager for major building designs, energy studies, system retrofits, and building-commissioning projects involving the Washington University School of Medicine, the Monsanto world-headquarters campus, and Nestle Purina, all in St. Louis; University of Missouri Hospital and Clinics in Columbia; the Columbia campus of the University of Missouri; the University of Missouri-Rolla campus; St. Mary's Hospital in Rochester, Minn.; Hospital General in Catalunya, Spain; and the Missouri State Capitol in Jefferson City.
+Gerald J. Williams, PE, has more than 30 years of experience in the design, analysis, and commissioning of HVAC systems, having served as principal and project manager for major building designs, energy studies, system retrofits, and building-commissioning projects involving the Washington University School of Medicine, the Monsanto world-headquarters campus, and Nestle Purina, all in St. Louis; University of Missouri Hospital and Clinics in Columbia; the Columbia campus of the University of Missouri; the University of Missouri-Rolla campus; St. Mary's Hospital in Rochester, Minn.; Hospital General in Catalunya, Spain; and the Missouri State Capitol in Jefferson City.